 G# Part of firm moved to address

 H# Secondary number missing

 If you’d like to know more about this, feel free to hit us up for a quick demo!

 Ok, so moving on:

-Data Matching – The Most Critical Challenge for Address Verification
+Data Matching – The Most Critical Challenge for Address Standardization and Verification

 The customers that come to us have always one complain – they are never able to get a good match rate.
 And we agree!

 Data matching is still an area of improvement.
 There are very few vendors who can give a 100% accurate matching rate.
 You really need that figure, if not, at least 95%.
 The reason being that for the verification to work, your address field must find a match with the USPS.
 If most of your matches are missing because the software is relying on exact or deterministic matches, then it’s not going to work in your favor.

 Therefore, when choosing an address standardization and verification software, you must be able to assess its data matching rate.
 Of a hundred rows, how many rows did the tool miss, and why?
 Chances are you’ll see that the software fails to pick up near or close matches and relies solely on exact characters to identify a match.